Continuing Professional Development (CPD)

 More detail is available on our doctoral programmes webpage.

-We have a number of existing models for how we work with schools and multi-academy trusts, but we are flexible and can run innovative, bespoke training to meet your needs.
+We have a number of existing models for how we work with schools, but we are flexible and can run innovative, bespoke training to meet your needs.
 Training can take place in your school or at the School of Education.
 Current models include:

 Non-accredited, collaborative school-led courses